-Coronavirus – the virus that has got us all talking…
+Coronavirus (COVID-19) – the virus that has got us all talking…

-Here’s all you need to know, let’s take a read…
+Here’s what they said, let’s take a read…

 “Coronavirus belongs to a family of viruses that cause a variety of illnesses from the common cold to severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

 Recently, a new kind of coronavirus, known as 2019-nCov, was identified as the cause of various cases of pneumonia in Wuhan City, Hubei Province of China.
 2019-nCoV is a new respiratory illness that has not previously been seen in humans, and it has become a concern because the origin and the exact conditions of its spreading are still unknown.

 Despite the spread of the virus, the risk of getting coronavirus in the UK is low.
 However, you should take precautionary measures and follow the latest advice from the WHO and NHS.